Makisness/Poker-Learning-Rust/README.md

 -  The observer/player progresses the game by pressing "enter" to reveal each community card

 **Cards, Hands, and Deck:**

-cards, hands, and decks are Vec<u8>
+Hands and Decks are represented as a Vec<u8>
 each card is a u8 0-51, which corresponds to its position in a sorted deck.

 0 = Ace of Spades
 1  = 2 of Spades